 I drag my sleepy self off my bed and start getting ready.
 We have to leave in 15 minutes to get to the trailhead before 5am.
 I’ve packed everything the night before, so it doesn’t take me long before we set off.
 We get to the car on the driveway and I spot the aurora oval above my head.

 Excitedly I tell Jack that maybe we should go and shoot aurora instead.
 My last attempt in changing plans and not going through gruelling hike during unsociable hours fails.

-Jack is set on going and nothing is going to change it!
-It’s funny how your mind works when you are tired.
-I was so excited about it the night before, but my excitement disappeared together with the sound of my alarm clock.
+Jack is set on going and nothing is going to change his mind!
+It’s funny how our brains work when we are tired.
+I was so excited about the hike the night before, but my excitement disappeared together with the sound of my alarm clock.

 The trail condition is awful.
 The first few hundred metres are just a sheet of ice.

 It’s spring in Canmore which means snow melts during the day and freezes again at night.
 If it wasn’t for the crampons I wouldn't be able to do this.
 After first 30 minutes I slip and slide down a few metres.
 I tell Jack to slow down as I am not able to focus on the trail.
 Multitasking at 5am is not my strong asset.